Improved Local Computation Algorithms for Constructing Spanners: Introduction

 \subsection{Related work}

 As mentioned above, the work which is the most closely related to our work is by Parter et el. \cite{PRVY19}.
-In addition to the upper bounds mentioned in Section~\ref{sec:our} they also provide an LCA for constructing $5$-spanners with $\tilde{O}(n^{1+1/k})$ edges and probe complexity $\tilde{O}(n^{1-1/(2k)})$ for the special case in which the minimum degree is known to be at least $n^{1/2-1/(2k)}$.

-On the negative side, they provide a lower bound of $\Omega(\min\{\sqrt{n},\frac{n^2}{m}\})$ probes for the simpler task of constructing a spanning graph with $o(m)$ edges, where $m$ denotes the number of edges in the input graph.
+In addition to the upper bounds mentioned in Section~\ref{sec:our} they also observe that it is possible to obtain an LCA for constructing $5$-spanners with $\tO(n^{1+1/k})$ edges and probe complexity $\tO(n^{1-1/(2k)})$ for the special case in which the minimum degree is known to be at least $n^{1/2-1/(2k)}$ (this builds on the fact that by picking $\tO(n^{(1+1/k)/2})$ centers, w.h.p. each vertex has a center in its neighborhood).
+In addition to upper bounds, they also provide a lower bound of $\Omega(\min\{\sqrt{n},\frac{n^2}{m}\})$ probes for the simpler task of constructing a spanning graph with $o(m)$ edges, where $m$ denotes the number of edges in the input graph.

 Our work also builds on the upper bound in~\cite{LL18}, designed originally for bounded degree graphs, which provide a spanner with $(1+\epsilon) n$ edges on expectation, where $\eps$ is a parameter, stretch factor $O(\log^2n \cdot \poly(\Delta/\epsilon))$ and probe complexity of $O(\poly(\Delta/\epsilon) \cdot n^{2/3})$.
-The work in~\cite{LL18} is a follow-up of~\cite{LRR14,LRR20} which initiated the study of LCAs for constructing ultra-sparse (namely, with $(1+\epsilon) n$ edges) spanning subgraphs.
+The work in~\cite{LL18} is a follow-up of~\cite{LRR20,LRR16} which initiated the study of LCAs for constructing ultra-sparse (namely, with $(1+\epsilon) n$ edges) spanning subgraphs.